 Dental Therapy is a discipline which requires a particular set of skills and knowledge.
 Vocational training has emerged as a means of developing these skills in new dental therapist graduates.
 The accepted model of vocational training comprises 12 months of supervised clinical experience in an approved training practice or clinic; supplemented by an educational programme, which includes tutorials and study days.
 Travel expenses may be claimable for VT study days and activities.

 Scottish TVT is a full-time training commitment.
-The annual salary for a Therapy Vocational Trainee (TVT) is equivalent to Point 00, Band 6 Agenda for Change – (A4C) and is set at £41,608 pro rata.
+The annual salary for a Therapy Vocational Trainee (TVT) is equivalent to Point 00, Band 6 Agenda for Change (A4C) and is set at £41,608 pro rata.

 Aim